-Achieving a three-letter logo that makes a lasting impression on people isn’t as easy as it sounds.
-Though each letter can be crafted in various ways to communicate something about the brand and what it does, bringing them together to form a balanced yet distinctive piece is challenging.
+Achieving a three-letter logo that makes a lasting impression on people isn’t as easy as it might sound.
+Although each letter can be crafted in various ways to communicate something about the brand and what it does, bringing them together to form a balanced yet distinctive piece is challenging.

 Many designers opt for a solid, structured form.
 But there are a lot of these around – making it difficult to stand out from the crowd.
 For others, the curves and intricacies of a script-based monogram are the way forward.
-But the intricacy of a monogram can make it indistinct – hard to recognise in an instant.
+But the intricacy of a monogram can make a logo more difficult to read in an instant.
 What’s usually needed is a touch of inspiration, and a touch of genius.

 As with MTV, it was a case of needs must in the early 1980s as cable television took off in the US.
 While the music station was to broadcast videos 24 hours a day, CNN’s concept was non-stop news.
 At the last minute, founder Ted Turner and his board realised they needed a logo and ad agency Communication Trends in Atlanta obliged.